nnellans/bash-guide/README.md

 ### 3. Parameter Expansion

 AKA variable expansions, which we touched on in the Variables section.
-There is a LOT involved with Parameter expansion:

 Standard Variable Expansion:
-- For more info, see the full section on [Variables](#variables) from earlier

 ```shell
 $var_name    # expands to the value of var_name
 ${var_name}  # expands to the value of var_name
 ```

+- For more info, see the full section on [Variables](#variables) from earlier

 Parameter Expansions dealing with non-existent or empty Variables: